-Many front line staff have done something innovative that made a difference to outcomes and costs - introduced a new pathway or process, trialled a new technology, or made another creative service improvement.
+Many people have done something innovative - introduced an approach, trialled a technology, or made another creative change that made a difference.

-How much more impact would be gained if others could see what they did, why it worked, and how to replicate it for themselves?
+But if often stops there - in the location or community where the innovation was first introduced.
+How much more impact would be gained if others could see what they did, why it was a great idea, and how to replicate it for themselves?

 1. Describe "who does what at which stage" to meet shared goals via Stages (work streams), Roles (responsibilities) and Activities